 All AACSB-accredited schools are expected to be thought leaders in an area consistent with their missions.
 Thought leadership can emanate from the scholarship produced by a school and/or its engagement activities with external stakeholders.
+Thought leadership can be the result of a unit's collective effort.
+For example, a department in the school may run regional, national, or international academic conferences or industry/academic colloquiumsa.
+The school may produce a peer-reviewed academic journal or have a case study clearinghouse.
 The standards recognize that thought leadership is an evolutionary state and that schools grow and develop their reputation of thought leadership over time.